 As a small non-profit organisation, we have a personal, flexible and inclusive approach, ensuring that we meet individual needs.
 Through our range of diversified sport and recreation programs for children, adults and seniors, we offer choice and a tailored experience across all life stages.
 The social nature of our programs help people of all abilities - from beginners through to more experienced and elite athletes - to improve their physical health, while also strengthening their social connections.

-Our programs are for all members of the community – regardless of their religion, age, gender, cultural background, sexual orientation or economic circumstances.
+Our programs are for all members of the community – and we support all people, regardless of their ability, religion, age, gender, cultural background, sexual orientation or economic circumstances.

 As the only recognised State Sporting Association for athletes who are blind or vision impaired by Sport and Recreation Victoria, Blind Sports & Recreation Victoria lobbies government on all levels in relation to programs, infrastructure, facilities and funding for people who are blind and vision impaired.